0xae/trender/README.md

 ## Ideas

 ### trending-topics media
-    use crawlers to get media content
+    use spiders to get media content
 ### live-testing
     well, we enjoy the luxury of things happening all the time (crawling activity) what if we used that to implement some kind of serve->test ( ~live testing ? )